ansys/pyansys-sound/CONTRIBUTING.md

 will facilitate an understanding of the PyAnsys Sound code repository.
 Although any submission will be thoroughly reviewed by Ansys before merging, we still seek to foster a strong community of users and contributors to make this software as useful as possible.
-For this reason, we welcome and encourage any question or submission to this repository.
+For this reason, we encourage any question or submission to this repository.